graalvm/graal-languages-demos/graalpy/graalpy-custom-venv-guide/README.md

-While GraalPy provides a [python-embedding](https://central.sonatype.com/artifact/org.graalvm.python/python-embedding) package and GraalPy [Maven plugin](https://www.graalvm.org/latest/reference-manual/python/Embedding-Build-Tools/) to simplify the required setup to ship Python packages as Java resources or in separate folders, sometimes developers may want to install the Python packages manually using the GraalPy standalone distribution and then use the manually installed packages in Java.
+While GraalPy provides a [python-embedding](https://central.sonatype.com/artifact/org.graalvm.python/python-embedding) package and GraalPy [Maven plugin](https://www.graalvm.org/latest/reference-manual/python/Embedding-Build-Tools/) to simplify the required setup to ship Python packages as Java resources or in separate folders, sometimes developers may want to install the Python packages manually using the GraalPy standalone distribution, and then use these manually installed packages in Java.

 This approach requires more effort, but may be useful in the following scenarios: